augustodn/FastAPI_AI_models/README.md

 <br>

 Or use your favourite API platform such as [Postman](https://www.postman.com/)
 # Build a Docker container

+The Docker image will:
+1. Download the dataset.
+2. Train the model.
-The Docker image will download the dataset, train the model, store it and serve it as a REST API.
+3. Store it and serve it as a REST API.

 `$ docker-compose up --build`